 Fines: The fines for failing to clean land for 2018 have been doubled and are currently €280 – €10,000 for individuals and €1600 – €120,000 for corporations

-Over half the fires in 2018 were caused by burning of debris and extensive burning getting out of control.
+Typically around half the fires are caused by burning of debris and extensive burning getting out of control.
 Portugal also experiences an unusually high number of ignitions relative to geographic size and population as compared with other Southern European countries with a similar climate.

 For many people living in rural areas the disposal of debris from tree cuttings and bushes is a constant challenge.
 The normal process is to burn these, but in doing so there are a number of laws that dictate when and under what conditions this is possible.
 Fuel management of land is essential to prevent the spread of fires so understanding the law is essential.

 However, sometimes there is confusion between burning debris and pasture renewal burning.
 It is important to understand the differences because the approval conditions are very different.

 Debris burning ( Queima), is used mainly in the cleaning of land before the critical fire period and takes places after bushes, shrubs, tree branches have been cut, gathered together in small piles and then burned.
 Do not place these piles however under trees.

 Pasture renewal burning ( Queimada) is generally for grassland renewal, the burning of stubble and forest debris that are uncut or cut on the ground, but NOT gathered into piles.

 Both these types of burning are not permitted when the Fire Risk is ” Very High” or “Extreme”.
 It is important to note that in addition, pasture renewal burning is also NOT permitted when the fire risk is ” HIGH” or above.
 In other words it is only permitted in Moderate or Low conditions.

 During the Critical fire period (1st July to 30th September) the law revised in 2019 states